IoT Security Interview Questions & Answers

-Physical attacks: These types of attacks possible only after compromising the physical security of IoT devices.
-Attackers can temper IoT devices and extract different components, data and code reside in it.
+Physical attacks: These types of attacks are possible only after compromising the physical security of IoT devices.
+Attackers can temper IoT devices and extract different components, data, and code that reside in them.

 Network Attacks: Distributed Denial of Service (DDoS) attacks are the type of network attacks.
 This attack starves all the resources of IoT devices.

-Cloning: Attacker clone the IoT device by using RFID attacks (due to poor authentication) and replace it with genuine device.
+Cloning: The attacker clone the IoT device by using RFID attacks (due to poor authentication) and replaces it with a genuine device.

-Encryption attack: Attacker employed side channel attacks to extract keys of cryptographic algorithms.
+Encryption attack: The attacker employed side-channel attacks to extract keys of cryptographic algorithms.

-Q. What are the activities involved in security testing of IoT products?
+Q. What are the activities involved in the security testing of IoT products?